ClusterPulse/clusterpulse/docs/getting-started/index.md

 ## Prerequisites

-- Kubernetes cluster with `kubectl` access
+- Kubernetes cluster with `oc` access
 - Helm 3.x installed
 - Redis instance (or use the bundled one)